 - Activities that are properly conducted at Biosafety Level 1, involving RG1 (non-pathogenic) organisms, do not require formal disclosure to the IBC.

 - Activities involving in vitro use of non-self-replicating forms of nucleic acids, as listed in definition 3.c. above (e.g. siRNA, PCR, DNA sequencing, chemical/analytical experiments) do not require disclosure to IBC.

-Examples of activities requiring the Exempt from Full Committee Form are:
+Examples of activities requiring the IBC Exempt form are:

 Some recombinant or synthetic nucleic acid molecules may be introduced, propagated and maintained in cells in tissue culture, without submission of a full IBC Protocol.
 This “Exempt” form may be used if: